 - Subject has known history of serious hypersensitivity reaction (≥ grade 3) to a known ingredient of ASP1951 or pembrolizumab or severe hypersensitivity reaction to treatment with another monoclonal antibody.

-- Subject with positive Hepatitis B virus (HBV) antibodies and surface antigen (indicating acute HBV or chronic HBV) or Hepatitis C ([HCV]; ribonucleic acid [RNA] detected by qualitative assay).
+- Subject with positive Hepatitis B virus (HBV) antibodies and surface antigen (indicating acute HBV or chronic HBV) or Hepatitis C ([HCV]; ribonucleic acid [RNA] detected by qualitative or quantitative assay).
 Hepatitis C RNA testing is not required in subjects with negative Hepatitis C antibody testing.
 HBV antibodies are not required in subjects with negative HBV surface antigen.

 - Subject has received a live vaccine against infectious diseases within 4 weeks prior to initiation of study treatment.

 - Subject has a history of drug-induced pneumonitis (interstitial lung disease), a history of (non-infectious) pneumonitis that required steroids, radiation pneumonitis or currently has pneumonitis.

 - Subject has an infection requiring systemic therapy within 2 weeks prior to study drug administration.